Revised on June 8, 2021

 Today, the term “CMO” is the primary offender on the nomenclature front.
 If the exact definition of CMO leaves you scratching your head, it’s proof positive of the problem.
 Today, we still — astonishingly — use “contract manufacturing organization” to describe the drug substance manufacturer, the drug product manufacturer, the fill/finish vendor, and the clinical packaging group that does not technically “manufacture” a single thing.

 The misnomer traces back a few decades to when pharmaceutical companies handled packaging, labeling, and distribution in-house.
 Executed in close proximity to manufacturing and production (by companies best known for manufacturing and production), packaging, labeling, and distribution were lumped under the “manufacturing” umbrella.
 In time, pharmaceutical companies restructured and began outsourcing manufacturing, packaging, labeling, and distribution to vendors designed specifically for those highly regulated services.
 Erroneously, the “CMO” categorization went along with all these activities.

-This ambiguity strikes at the very heart of how different stages of drug development are managed.
-CMC monitoring – the acronym standing, of course, for Chemistry, Manufacturing and Controls – selects, qualifies, and oversees vendors that manage the drug substance manufacturers, the drug product manufacturers, and the fill/finish stages of drug development.
-These are the CMC vendors and their areas of concern.
-But it is the clinical supply managers that select, and actually work with and manage, the clinical packaging vendors.
-For these reasons and more, Xerimis and others in the industry are describing packaging specialists with a name that describes us accurately: Contract packaging organizations (CPOs).
-By identifying as a CPO rather than a CMO, we distinguish ourselves from companies that don’t always offer our caliber of experience, expertise, and specialization.
+This ambiguity strikes at the very heart of how different stages of drug development are managed when outsourced.
+CMC professionals — the acronym standing, of course, for Chemistry, Manufacturing, and Controls — select, qualify, and oversee vendors that manage the drug substance manufacturers, the drug product manufacturers, and the fill/finish stages of drug development.
+But it is the clinical supply managers who select and actually work with the clinical packaging vendors.
+For this reason, a new term has emerged for providers specializing in packaging, labeling, and distribution: contract packaging organizations (CPOs).
+This naming breakout is in step with the clinical supply industry’s commitment to advancing drug innovation within a field that can’t afford confusion.